ravindar/CarND-Advanced-Lane-Lines/README.md

 *I chose to do this step before applying color transform* The idea was to use ```cv2.getPerspectiveTransform``` and ```cv2.warpPerspective``` by passing in an undistorted image from earlier and src and dst pixel points.

 Choosing the src and dst points for some reason turned out to be an interesting exercise.
-I wanted to get birds eye view which meant to choose src pixels that created an <b>Isosceles trapezoid</b> and then stretch it to make a square.
+I wanted to get birds eye view which meant to choose src pixels that created an <b>Isosceles trapezoid</b> and then stretch it to make a rectangle.
 After trying umpteen variations the ones that I felt did the best jobs where

 ```
 src = np.float32([(300, 720),(580, 470),(730, 470),(1100, 720)])